openfaas/faas/README.md

 * [Read blogs/articles and find events about OpenFaaS](https://github.com/openfaas/faas/blob/master/community.md)

-If you'd like to join OpenFaaS community Slack channel to chat with contributors or get some help then check out [this page on community](https://docs.openfaas.com/community).
+If you'd like to join the OpenFaaS community Slack channel to chat with contributors or get some help then check out [this page on community](https://docs.openfaas.com/community).

 ### Roadmap and contributing

-OpenFaaS is written in Golang and is MIT licensed - contributions are welcomed whether that means providing feedback, testing existing and new feature or hacking on the source.
+OpenFaaS is written in Golang and is MIT licensed - contributions are welcomed whether that means providing feedback, testing existing and new features or hacking on the source.

 #### How do I become a contributor?